mainlp/JointDeBERTa/README.md

 (Unofficial) Pytorch implementation of `JointBERT`: [BERT for Joint Intent Classification and Slot Filling](https://arxiv.org/abs/1902.10909)<br> adapted for mDeBERTa and updated to Pytorch 2.

+## Changelog
+- Updated libraries and fixed resulting warnings and errors
+- Adapted to mDeBERTa and got rid of other model architectures
+- Modified model saving logic:
+  - no longer allow for save steps
+  - no long overwrite models
+  - save every epoch
+  - save training arguments only once

 ## Model Architecture

 <p float="left" align="center">